Aggression and Impulsive Behaviors after a Traumatic Brain Injury

 Behavior is a way to express oneself; every behavior is often preceded by a trigger, emotion, or unmet need (16).
 Dealing with aggression and impulsive behaviors in patients with TBI can require a sensitive and observant approach.

-Sometimes doing nothing or disregarding unwanted behavior will show the individual that this is unacceptable behavior (16).
-Avoid using expressions such as “calm down,” or repeating such phrases.
-Avoid speaking all at once, too quickly, or asking for multiple steps at once (16).
+Sometimes, doing nothing or disregarding unwanted behavior will show the individual that this behavior is unacceptable (16).
+Avoid using expressions such as “calm down” or repeating such phrases.
+Avoid speaking all at once, too quickly, or asking for multiple steps simultaneously (16).
 Touching or crowding the individual without permission may overwhelm him/her.

-Remaining calm and composed while evaluating the situation for potential stressors or triggers is an effective starting approach (16).
-The use of a calm and clear tone of voice can help influence the individual to mirror emotions while using open and friendly body language (16).
-Maintaining personal space and refraining from physical contact (unless necessary for safety concerns), can help the individual avoid feeling threatened (16).
+Remaining calm and composed while evaluating the situation for potential stressors or triggers is a practical starting approach (16).
+Using a calm and clear tone of voice can help influence the individual to mirror emotions while using open and friendly body language (16).
+Maintaining personal space and refraining from physical contact (unless necessary for safety concerns) can help the individual avoid feeling threatened (16).

 De-escalation tips from the crisis prevention intervention are: